upbound/configuration-caas/README.md

 ## GitOps integration

-CaaS deployments work best when managed in your infrastructure as code lifecycle.
+Cluster-as-a-Service deployments work best when managed in your infrastructure as code lifecycle.

-For more information on how to integrate Argo CD and Flux in your Upbound environment, check out the [GitOps with Control Planes doc](https://docs.upbound.io/quickstart/multicloud-deploy/#configure-provider-upbound).
+For more information on how to integrate Argo CD and Flux in your Upbound environment, check out the [GitOps with Control Planes doc](https://docs.upbound.io/concepts/mcp/control-plane-connector/).

-The Upbound Marketplace hosts a [community-owned Argo CD provider](https://github.com/crossplane-contrib/provider-argocd) to manage and create Argo CD resources with Crossplane.

 ## Contributing